 When you encounter no healthy upstream error, it means that the vCenter is not up and ready yet.
 Just wait a few minutes before connecting to vCenter via a web browser.

-But every no healthy upstream error is not finished with unprepared vCenter.
-There might be some issue which does not allow the services of vCenter to be running properly.
+But every no healthy upstream error is because of an unprepared vCenter.
+There might be some issue that does not allow the services of vCenter to be running properly.

 Fix vCenter 7 no healthy upstream error?